acend/terraform-k8s-cluster-lab/README.md

 ### inluded as module

+Everything is contained in the `training-cluster` module and can be included in other repos.
 See [training-setup](https://github.com/acend/training-setup) for an example

 ## Variables

 Check `main.tf` for an example cluster.

+## Admin Access to the cluster

+The admin Kubeconfig file is available in the `kubeconfig_raw` output variable of the `training-cluster` module.

+e.g. `terraform output -raw admin_kubeconfig > kubeconfig.yaml`